RVgo4it/OpenWrt/README.md

 ## Traffic Shaping

 The `bandwidth_used.sh` above returns an error code of 250 if the current time span, first row of the report, is 100% or more.
 It can be used to trigger another script.
-The triggered script could, for example, perform traffic shaping so as to limit the data usage for some or all devices.
+The triggered script could, among other things, perform traffic shaping so as to limit the data usage for some or all devices.

+### bandwidth_shape.sh

 The `bandwidth_shape.sh` script in this repo uses qdisc CAKE to limit the upload and download speed.
 It needs the traffic control packages.
 Use this command to install them:

 `opkg update; opkg install tc-full kmod-ifb kmod-sched-cake`